adon-cloudcannon/landing-page-test/src/collections/case-studies/ed-cupaioli.md

 > Once I discovered the Visual Editor I was like, “Oh man, this is so much better!”
 And making component-based pages is such a great way to build.

-Ed’s recent e-commerce sites, [Tolenas Winery](https://tolenaswinery.com/) and [Republic Restoratives Distillery](https://www.republicrestoratives.com/), are great examples of his foresight in working with relational data and optimizing for user success.
+Ed’s recent e-commerce sites, <a target="_blank" rel="noopener" href="https://tolenaswinery.com/">Tolenas Winery</a> and <a target="_blank" rel="noopener" href="https://www.republicrestoratives.com/">Republic Restoratives Distillery</a>, are great examples of his foresight in working with relational data and optimizing for user success.
 Working with existing designs for each site, Ed built and configured responsive Jekyll sites for each business.
 Among other tasks, he added their respective e-commerce providers, and connected everything to CloudCannon for users to add and manage their content, pricing, stock, and reservations.

 And because CloudCannon handles relational data so well, he was able to build additional features to showcase his clients’ products: a cocktail recipe section to complement Republic Restoratives’ range of spirits, and a ‘new release’ section for Tolenas Winery.